UK alternatives to Robinhood

 While the company’s global expansion plans are currently on hold, they aim to introduce brokerage services in the UK by the end of 2023, as stated in their Q1 2023 financial report.

-In early 2022, Robinhood aborted a takeover bid of Ziglu, a London-based crypto trading app.
+In early 2022, Robinhood aborted a takeover bid of now-defunct Ziglu, a London-based crypto trading app.
 Robinhood was on course to buy Ziglu for $170m in April 2022 before cutting back its bid to $72.5m and ultimately pulling out altogether.

 Bottom line